Following Biddy’s steps took us to several spots in London in 2013.

 The neighborhood around the cathedral held poignant memories for Biddy.

-The WWII London blitz changed her life when bombs fell nearby.
+The WWII London Blitz changed her life when bombs fell nearby.

 But I didn’t know that then.